Using reinforcement learning to autonomously identify sources of error for agents in group missions: Notations

-are repeated.
-As such, the $Q$-table is updated in a patchwork manner by the sensible values replacing the initial random numbers.
-Assisted by the neural-network interpolation, the values for the whole range of the table are filled and then converged by the self-consistent iteration to get the final $Q$-table.
-In the implementation, a user specifies the form of $\rho\left({\bm R},{\bm g}\right)$, and $F\left(\left\{Q\left({\bm R}',{\bm g}'\right)\right\}\right)$, providing to the package.
+As such, the $Q$-table is updated in a patchwork manner as sensible values replace the initial random numbers.
+Assisted by the neural-network interpolation, values are filled for the whole range of the table, and then converged by the self-consistent iteration to get the final $Q$-table.
+In this implementation, a user specifies the form of $\rho\left({\bm R},{\bm g}\right)$, and $F\left(\left\{Q\left({\bm R}',{\bm g}'\right)\right\}\right)$, providing to the package.
 In this study, we used the OpenAI Gym~\cite{2016BRO} package.

 Denoting the converged table as $\bar Q\left({\bm R},{\bm g}\right)$, we fix the policy as